mvolkmann/blog/src/meteor.md

 - Simple integration with MongoDB is provided out of the box.
 - Client and server code can be developed in a single language, JavaScript or TypeScript.
+- There is no need to implement REST services or GraphQL queries if using Meteor Methods with WebSockets is acceptable.
+  Meteor Methods are much easier to implement and are described in detail later.
 - The UI can be implemented using any popular web framework.
 - Real-time UI updates across clients are easy to implement.
   Changes to data in MongoDB collections can be published to all